NoxxFlame/TTT-Custom-Roles-Outdated/README.md

 - Vampire - Fixed never decloaking when using the fangs right-click
 - Traitors - Made Hypnotist and Assassin more integrated traitor team members by
     - Allowing transferring of credits
-	- Adding setting to allow Assassin and Hypnotist to buy all Traitor weapons in their shop.
+	- Adding setting to allow Assassin and/or Hypnotist to buy all Traitor weapons in their shop.
 See **Configuration** section below
 - Created new "Monsters" team with Zombie and Vampire to ensure they fight against all players, rather than allied with Traitors
 	- Created new icons to handle previously-unexpected zombification and hypnotization cases
 - Re-added the Sprint configuration menu when pressing F1.
 Thanks to [exp111](https://github.com/exp111/TTT-Custom-Roles/) on GitHub